FaisalSqa/Assignment_module_15/README.md

 Solved using Postman and Newman for the following test cases:

 **Q3**
-Login with registered credentials and capture `authToken`.
+Login with registered credentials and capture authToken.

 **Q4**
-GET user by `userId` and verify name and email match.
+GET user by userId and verify name and email match.

 **Q5**
-PUT updated profile and verify the `updatedAt` timestamp.
+PUT updated profile and verify the updatedAt timestamp.

 **Q6**
 PATCH a single field and verify only that field changed.